Physical Fitness Research Institute

 Our research projects

-Workplace Research Project
+Workplace-based Research Project

 Community-based Research Project

-- Implementation of social prescribing services and its implementation in the community
+- Development of social prescribing services and its implementation in the community

-Fundamental Research Project
+Basic Research Project